HaydenHildreth/RandPyPwMan/README.md

 # RandPyPwMan

 ## What is RandPyPwMan
-It's a simple and easy to use password generator and password manager that's open-source and made in Python 3 using Tkinter.
-It is also cross-platform, and able to ran on most major Operating Systems.
-Program screenshots are available below, or you can view the screenshot folder in this repository.
+It is a simple and easy to use password generator/manager that is open-source and made in Python 3 using Tkinter.
+It is cross-platform, and able to ran on most major Operating Systems.
+Program screenshots are available below, or you can view the screenshot folder in the repository.

 ## Screenshots
 ![Screenshot](https://github.com/HaydenHildreth/RandPyPwMan/blob/main/screenshots/screenshot.png)